7 Faces of Dr. Lao: Production

 The original novel was published in 1934.
 Film rights were bought by George Pal, who in April 1961 said that Charles Beaumont was writing a script.
 "He has a kooky mind like mine," said Pal.

 In September 1961, Pal said that Laurence Harvey would star.
 In December 1961, Terry-Thomas was linked to the project.
 In June 1962, Metro-Goldwyn-Mayer announced that Rod Taylor would star in the film.

 According to notes on the Leigh Harline soundtrack CD released by Film Score Monthly, Pal's first choice for the role of Dr. Lao was Peter Sellers, who was strongly interested.
-However, MGM had Tony Randall under contract and wanted to use him, as he was $50,000 cheaper.
+However, MGM had Tony Randall under contract and wanted to use him; he was $50,000 cheaper.
 In June 1963, it was announced that Randall would play the lead.

 Filming began on July 15, 1963.

 The "Woldercan spectacular" that Dr. Lao presents as the grand finale of his circus contains much footage from an earlier George Pal production, 1961's Atlantis, the Lost Continent, as well as some footage of flowing lava from The Time Machine and stock footage of destruction from MGM's 1951 production of Quo Vadis.
 The crystal ball and large hourglass used by the Wicked Witch of the West in 1939's The Wizard of Oz can be seen in the film.
 In the scene in which Mike visits Lao at night, a two-headed tortoise can be seen that would later appear in several episodes of The Addams Family.